mxmgorin/mxmgorin.github.io/posts/retsurf-servo-sdl2.en.md

 std::process::exit(0);
 ```

-Inelegant, but correct: the process is ending, the kernel reclaims the GPU
+Inelegant, but practical: the process is ending, the kernel reclaims the GPU
 resources, and skipping the destructor costs nothing.

 ## Crash #4 — SDL and surfman on different display servers